 It’s good practice to learn how to measure your BMI, as well as your ideal calorie intake per day, according to your lifestyle.

 Exercise is one of the best things you can do for your health, as well as to maintain a healthy weight.

 Working out gets your blood flowing and increases your metabolism, helping your body to burn fat all day.

 Aim for at least 30 minutes of low impact exercise a day, at least 2-3 times a week, such as a walk.
 Try and squeeze in at least 30 minutes of HIIT Interval training at least 2-3 times a week in addition to your low impact exercises.

 This type of training is absolutely excellent if you are looking to burn fat fast.

 Get Started With The Pescetarian Diet: 3 Steps To Get You Started On The Right Track

 Here is what you can do right now for getting started on your new lifestyle:

 - Fully commit that you won’t eat poultry and red meat.
 Start slow if you have to and go meatless during the week for the first week.
 But most importantly, start today even if all starting today means tossing all the candy and chips currently in your cupboards.

 - Get an accountability buddy who will encourage you to stay the course, or even join you in becoming a pescetarian.
 Can’t find one at home?
-Join us in our Facebook Community.
+Join 100’s of people just like you in our Facebook Community.
 We’ll be happy to be your accountability buddy!